cables-gl/cables_electron/README.md

 - create an issue, pick "Bug report" or "Feature Request" from the templates
 - the issue will be assigned a "new" label
-- we will check on these issues regularily, add them to a milestone and remove the "new" label
+- we will check on these issues regularly, add them to a milestone and remove the "new" label
-- once we added the feature or fixed the bug in any release (also dev/nighty) we will close the issue
+- once we added the feature or fixed the bug in any release (also dev/nightly) we will close the issue
 - stable releases will have a changelog with all the closed issues

 <!---